 Bruce-Robert Pocock

-As a senior programmer with experience spanning the videogame and financial services industries, I've proven my ability to lead teams and develop highly reliabile, maintainable, and flexible software in many different languages and environments.
+As a senior programmer with experience spanning the challenging videogame and healthcare financing industries, I've proven my ability to lead teams and design and implement highly reliable, maintainable, and flexible software in many different languages and environments.

-My passions include writing compilers and toolchain systems, internationalization and localization, and — of course — videogames.
+My passions include writing compilers and toolchain systems, internationalization and localization, and videogames.

 Scrum Alliance® Certified ScrumMaster® (CSM)